alberttwong/onehouse-demos/mysql-debezium/readme.md

 This tutorial is based off of https://github.com/debezium/debezium-examples/tree/main/tutorial

 # Get a ngrok auth token
 Sign up for an ngrok account at https://dashboard.ngrok.com/signup and get your auth-token from https://dashboard.ngrok.com/get-started/your-authtoken.
-Write it in the .env file
+Write it in the docker-compose file

 # Start connector
 ## Register postgres